RayBlast Games

 When declaring the winner in an eliminations style battle, you need to account for latency.
 First you check if alivePlayerCount is no more than 1.
 If only 1 person has not topped out, wait until their gameTime exceeds everyone else's.
 If everyone is topped out, loop through all the boards and solve for the one with the longest gameTime.

-Discord - RayRay26#6142
+Discord - AgStarRay

-Click here for RayRay's YouTube channel
+Click here for AgStarRay's YouTube channel

-Twitter - @gamemakeraray
+Twitter - @AgStarRay